aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - Network OS which in this case is Arista EOS.
 - The username/password combo.
 - How to escalate privileges to get write access.
-- We're using SSL.
+- Use SSL.
-- We're not validating certs.
+- Do not validate SSL certificates.

 In the next section we specify variables that generate configuration to be applied to all devices in the fabric: